Follow our step-by-step guides to help you get up and running with EE.

 If only certain sounds are of poor quality (such as ringtones, music files, etc.), then this is usually due to the quality settings of the files in question.
 Normally, once a digital audio file is encoded, the only way to improve the quality is to re-encode the file with different options.
 This is the recommended solution if you believe that file quality is the problem.

 Poor sound quality on calls can sometimes be the result of a poor signal level between the phone and network mast.
 This can manifest as variable volume, crackling, or the intermittent loss of all sound.
-In this case, check the signal bars on the phone, and if you think your signal is low, please follow this guide:
+In this case, check the signal bars on the phone.

 If it is the case that no sounds can be heard from the earpiece or the main built-in speaker, but can be heard through headphones, then it is likely that either component is being physically obscured, or may have developed a hardware fault of some description (see below for reasons why this can happen).